-- ODisconnect the ABS hydraulic unit connector and meter connector. - OCheck for continuity between the orange/black lead terminal of the main harness side connector [A] and orange/black lead terminal of the main harness side connector [B]. - ★If there is the continuity in the lead, replace the ABS hydraulic unit. - ★If there is not the continuity in the lead, replace or repair the main harness.
+- Do the 3rd step test. - ODisconnect the ABS hydraulic unit connector. - OCheck for continuity between the orange/black lead terminal of the main harness side connector [A] and orange/black lead terminal of the main harness side connector [B]. - ★If there is the continuity in the lead, replace the ABS hydraulic unit. - ★If there is not the continuity in the lead, replace or repair the main harness.